-The session was led by Kristin Schrader, Director of University Engagement at Parker Dewey, who has extensive experience in Career Services at multiple institutions and leads the team in supporting Parker Dewey’s growing number of university partners.
+The session was led by Kristin Schrader, Director of Partnerships at Parker Dewey, who has extensive experience in Career Services at multiple institutions and leads the team in supporting Parker Dewey’s growing number of university partners.
 Here is a link to the presentation recording and the slides (PDF).
 Additionally, some of the FAQ’s that were addressed in the presentation are available below.

 For schools looking to launch or enhance their Micro-Internship program, here are some strategies based upon the best practices developed over the past five years.

 This is a unique situation, and university recruiters are just as concerned.
 Not only do they want to support your students, they are looking for opportunities to enhance their employer brand and prepare for future recruiting needs.
 Some specific strategies that address these goals and support your students include:

 - Email to inform them about Micro-Internships and how they help employers connect with students during this challenging time.
 Here are some sample emails (.docx) to help you get started.

 - Develop a featured employer program such as the program featured on slide 32 of the webinar slide deck (PDF) for Purdue University College of Liberal Arts.
 Outreach for this program has included direct messaging to key employer partners, alumni board members, and other Career Services offices across Purdue’s campus.
 This effort is a useful method for engaging employer partners and could even be tied into an employer sponsorship campaign.